 You have won a prize which can be just one of the following:

-A metre long of $2 coins (lying flat and touching)
+- A 1.5 metre long trail of $2 coins (lying flat and touching)

 What is your choice?